 Azrieli Graduate School publishes PRISM: An Interdisciplinary Journal for Holocaust Educators, with funding from the Rothman Foundation.
 Prism offers educators a practical, scholarly resource on teaching the Holocaust at the high school, college and graduate school levels.The first issue of this peer-reviewed journal was published in fall 2009.
-It is edited by Azrieli faculty members Dr. Karen Shawn, visiting associate professor of Jewish education, and Dr. Jeffrey Glanz, the Raine and Stanley Silverstein Professor of Professional Ethics and Values.
+It is edited by Azrieli faculty member, Dr. Karen Shawn, visiting associate professor of Jewish education.
 Each issue examines a specific topic through a variety of lenses, including education, history, literature, poetry, psychology and art.
 Experts from high schools, colleges, universities, museums and resource centers in the United States and Israel bring diverse perspectives highlighting particular facets of the issue at hand.
 To obtain a hard copy of the journal, e-mail email@example.com.

 To view the contents of each issue, select the applicable "Table of Contents" below.